Our Delivery Truck Accident Attorneys Will Fight For Your Rights

 What’s more, the question of fault becomes more complicated when a delivery truck is involved.
-For one, if the driver is an independent contractor (as some are) the company they’re driving for may try to claim they have no responsibility over the accident.
+For one, if the delivery truck driver is an independent contractor (as some are), the company they’re driving for may try to claim it has no responsibility over the truck accident.

-And beyond that, there are a far greater number of parties who may be liable in this kind of an accident.
+And beyond that, there are a far greater number of parties who may be liable for a truck accident.
 These include:

-The individual driver.
+- The individual delivery driver.
 If they exhibited some form of negligence, like texting while driving or general recklessness, the accident may be the driver’s fault.

-The company.
-Fault may belong to the delivery company as a whole.
+- The company.
+The fault may belong to the delivery company as a whole.
 For instance, if the company failed to adequately train the driver, the company may be liable for the accident.
 The company is responsible for its drivers and their actions, so if they put an unprepared driver on the road or otherwise skirted their responsibilities, they could be at fault.

-A third party.
-In some cases, fault belongs neither to the driver or the the company.
+- A third party.
+In some cases, the fault belongs neither to the driver nor the company.
 For example, if the accident occurred because the truck was improperly loaded, the party who failed to do this work correctly may be responsible.
 If there was a mechanical failure that could have been foreseen, the last person who inspected the truck and wrongly gave it a passing grade could potentially be liable.
-It’s even possible that the manufacturer of the goods on the delivery truck is liable, if the goods themselves in some way caused or influenced the accident.
+It’s even possible that the manufacturer of the goods on the delivery truck is liable if the goods themselves in some way caused or influenced the accident.

-Whether the fault belongs to the individual driver, the company, or another party is a crucial piece of information in pursuing your case.
-For all of these reasons, it’s wise not to tackle a case like this without the aid of an experienced attorney.
+Discovering where the fault lies — either the individual driver, the company, another party, or a combination of all three — is a crucial piece of information in pursuing your case.
+For all of these reasons, it’s wise not to tackle a case like this without the aid of an experienced delivery truck accident attorney.
 We have decades of experience taking on big companies via truck accidents, and we have the skills and proven track record to win this fight for you.

 - Mechanical failure.
 Mechanical failures can also contribute to or cause delivery truck accidents.
-This may include issues with the crucial components of the vehicle, such as the brakes or steering system.
+This may include issues with the crucial components of the vehicle, such as poorly maintained brakes, faulty tires, or a defective steering system.